 Yet the milestone could not keep Beck from realising that even this was unsustainable.
 After many months of driving through frosty mornings and nights, of struggling, while it snowed outside, to use ink so stiff that it tore the surface off her paper, she made the difficult decision to put printing on hold until she could buy her own press and work from home.
 For the next nine months Beck taught herself paper marbling and completed the 280 sheets she would use for her books’ endpapers.
 While she marbled, Beck tried to find a suitable printing press, searching local listings and applying unsuccessfully for bank loans.

 In May 2019 Beck had a windfall: she found 'Rinaldo', an affordable press large enough to complete her project.
 The drawback was that, unlike the other presses she had used, this one did not have an automatic inking system.
 A roller would need to be custom-made and used by hand to ink the type.
 After restoring and modifying the press and having a roller made, she returned to printing—and to work more physically demanding than any she had experienced before.
-Using a roller that weighed over four kilograms, she ran 5,000 sheets through the press to complete the last 32 pages of her book.
+Using a roller that weighed over four kilograms, she completed the last 32 pages of her book between June of 2019 and February of 2020.

 In 2020, as Beck began the final stage of her project—bookbinding—Covid struck.
 This made it impossible for her to attend classes in person; she was forced to rely on a combination of book learning, YouTube videos, email queries, experimentation, trial, error and practice to build her knowledge and skills, and to finalise materials and binding constructions.
 Frozen postal services from some countries made acquiring the specialised tools and materials required for high-end bindings a logistical challenge.
 To forge on, she had to source them from further afield—and at greater cost.